mikebowman79/School_District_Analysis/README.md

 ### Challenge Summary

-As evidenced by the above charts, upon invalidating the 9th grade scores, the Thomas High School scores dropped in the following categories (as noted above) while Average Reading scores showed improvement.
+As evidenced by the above charts, upon invalidating the 9th grade scores, the Thomas High School scores dropped in the following categories while Average Reading scores showed improvement.

 % Overall Passing
 % Passing/Reading